LowByteFox/senkora/README.md

 ## Building
-Before you can build it, you must fetch submodules `git submodule update --recursive --remote`
+Before you can build it, you must fetch submodules `git submodule update --init --recursive`